 By Nerea Boada, on 4 December 2020

 Email marketing has been and continues to be a central pillar of a strong digital marketing strategy.
-While some emails go unread and plague our inboxes until we finally unsubscribe, some cut through the noise and are actually enjoyed.
-The question is: how do you make your email marketing irresistible and compelling enough to be opened and read?
+While some emails go unread and plague our inboxes until we finally unsubscribe, others cut through the noise and are actually enjoyed.
+The question is, how do you make your email marketing irresistible and compelling enough to be opened and read?
 For a healthy dose of inspiration we’ve compiled 9 examples of stellar email campaigns for you that knock it out of the park.

-Before we dive into the inspiration, there are a handful of essentials you need to get started:
+Before we dive into the inspiration, there are a handful of essentials you need to get started.